microsoft/azure-health-data-services-toolkit/docs/concepts.md

 - Acquire additional information to make decisions.
 - Output information to Azure services.

-A custom operation is the business goal that you're trying to accomplish with this SDK, and a pipeline is the implementation of the custom operation.
+A custom operation is the business goal that you're trying to accomplish with this toolkit, and a pipeline is the implementation of the custom operation.

 ## Definitions